Hundekot – Was er über die Gesundheit deines Hundes verrät

 ---

-7. Liquid or aqueous: Without solid components.
+7. Liquid or watery: Without solid components.

 Image source: